NasimAbdollahi/NodeCoder/README.md

 ### 🧬 What does the NodeCoder Pipeline do?

 ---
-The NodeCoder Pipeline is a generalized framework that annotates 3D protein structures with predicted tasks such as binding sites.
+The NodeCoder is a generalized framework that annotates 3D protein structures with predicted tasks such as binding sites.
 The NodeCoder model is based on Graph Convolutional Network.
 NodeCoder generates proteins' graphs from ALphaFold2 augmented proteins' structures where the nodes are the amino acid residues and edges are inter-residue contacts within a preset distance.
 The NodeCoder model is then trained with generated graph data for users task of